 A Naturopathic Doctor performs thorough health and lifestyle assessments and utilizes advanced testing to understand your unique physiology and the root cause of your symptoms.
 Comprehensive treatment plans address diet, supplementation, fitness, and stress management.
 Your plan is created and implemented to meet your specific needs.
 Consulting with a Naturopathic Doctor will get you on the right path towards optimal performance, energy, and overall wellbeing.

-A Naturopathic Doctor, not to be confused with a homeopath or naturopath, is a healthcare practitioner that emphasizes prevention and the self-healing process.
+A Naturopathic Doctor, not to be confused with a homeopath or a naturopath, is a healthcare provider that emphasizes prevention and the self-healing process.

 Naturopathic Doctors work with a large tool-kit of evidence-based, safe and effective, natural therapies that can include herbs, vitamins and minerals, bioidentical hormones, nutritional IVs and other natural therapies.
 With this the provider can treat the underlying causes of disease and help to restore the whole body to optimal health.

 The Naturopathic Doctor degree (ND or NMD) is earned from a four-year graduate level Naturopathic Medical College with admission requirements comparable to those of allopathic medical schools, including a bachelor’s degree and basic science education.
 During the 4 years of training, there are intensive studies of medical sciences including anatomy, physiology, biochemistry, pathology, microbiology, clinical & physical diagnosis, pharmacology, cardiology, oncology, gastroenterology, gynecology, and pediatrics.

 In addition to this standard medical curriculum, Naturopathic medical students must do extensive coursework in natural therapeutics including herbs, diet, and nutrients.
 This means Naturopathic Doctors often receive significantly more hours of classroom education than the graduates of many other leading medical schools.